top of page

 Does my script need to be about America?

-Does my script need to be culturally specific to the South Asian experience or feature South Asian characters?
+Given 1497's mission, does my script need to be culturally specific to the South Asian experience or feature South Asian characters?

 Is the 1497 Features Lab only for feature film screenplays?